-I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.
+I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount they have to raise.

 It’s great to set an overall fundraising goal and promote that, but it can be hard for donors to conceptualize what their relatively small donation does to really make a difference in comparison to the whole goal.